TautvisStan/WEMods/WEHealthCheats/README.md

 # HealthCheats
-Now rebindable!
+Now with knock outs!

 Hold `Left Alt` to apply that to your target, otherwise it will applied to your character instead.
+Buttons can be rebind in a config file.
 List of cheats:
 - `Q` - Sets health to max
 - `W` - Sets health to 0